PraneethJain/GSoC/README.md

 Other than adding support for new containers and algorithms from the STL, I have also

+- Written documentation and tests for all the new features.

 - Simplified CI for PRs that involve changes both on the C++ side and the Julia side.
 Previously, the release procedure involved merging to a test branch, running the tests, and then merging into the main branch, which was not ideal.
 Now, when creating a PR on CxxWrap.jl, the first line of the description of the PR can refer to the corresponding libcxxwrap branch, and vice versa.

 - Refactored `StdLib.jl` in CxxWrap.
 Previously, due to the limited number of containers supported, all the methods were present in a single file.
 Now, each container type has its own file.